rg-3/tenv.rb/README.md

 __4. Update $PATH (Optional)__

-To start tenv.rb outside the working directory of the repository, you could update your shell rc files to include the `bin/` directory:
+To start twenv.rb outside the working directory of the repository, you could update your shell rc files to include the `bin/` directory:

-	export PATH=$PATH:/path/to/tenv/repo/bin
+	export PATH=$PATH:/path/to/twenv/repo/bin

 __5. Start the repl__

 If you updated the $PATH:

-	tenv.rb
+	twenv.rb

-If you didn't, from the tenv root:
+If you didn't, from the twenv root:

-	bin/tenv.rb
+	bin/twenv.rb

 __6. The "client" local__